Ca$_{3}$Ru$_{2}$O$_{7}$: Interplay among degrees of freedom and the role of the exchange-correlation: Structural properties

-Table \ref{S1-vol-is3} shows the lattice parameter in \AA, Ru-O length in \AA, octahedra volume and equilibrium volume in \AA$^{3}$, PBEsol (PS), LDA approximation, and the values given by the experiment.
-Here, we can observe that LDA and PS approximation underestimate the volume a 4\% and 1.44\%, respectively.
-Table \ref{S2-energy-is3} shows the energy difference between AFM-$a$ and AFM-$b$ magnetic configuration per Ru atom, and the magnetic moment per Ru atom ($m$) for each magnetic phase (calculation considering U $=$ 0).
+Table \ref{S1-vol-is3} shows the lattice parameter in \AA, Ru-O length in \AA, octahedra volume and equilibrium volume in \AA$^{3}$ for PBEsol (PS), LDA approximation, and the values given by the experiment.
+Here, we can observe that LDA and PS approximation underestimate the volume by 4\% and 1.44\% , respectively.
+Table \ref{S2-energy-is3} shows the energy difference between AFM-$a$ and AFM-$b$ magnetic configuration ($\Delta$E= E$_{AFM-a}$-E$_{AFM-b}$) per Ru atom and the magnetic moment per Ru atom ($m$) for each magnetic phase (calculation considering U $=$ 0 eV) .